 Southern and Northern blueberries at Bimart.
 Note the old leaves on the Southern.

-Northern blueberries have thicker, stiffer stems by their third year, and are deciduous; their leaves turn bright red in the fall and then fall off.
-Southern Rabbiteye blueberries seem to take our hot summers better.
-They have thinner, more arching growth, and smaller leaves that turn colors sometimes but are semi-evergreen, holding some or all of their leaves through the winter in Grants Pass.
+There are a lot of blueberry plants in local stores this year, two kinds.
+Northern blueberries have large leaves, thick, stiff stems, and are deciduous; their leaves turn bright red in the fall and then fall off.
+Southern Rabbiteye blueberries take our hot summers better; they have thinner, more arching growth, and smaller leaves that turn various colors in winter but are semi-evergreen, holding most of their leaves through the winter in this area.
+The flavor of Northerns may be better.

 South and North together in my garden.
 The old leaves on the Southern bush didn't get cold enough to turn color.
 Both plants were transplanted a few years ago; the Southern is several years older.

+They don’t like to be planted into plain soil, unless it is exceedingly light and rich, like potting soil.
+In fact, they grow remarkably well in large pots, more than 2 feet wide.
+Otherwise, rather than planting them in the ground, it is better to set the plant on top of the ground and surround it with enough compost to surround and cover the roots.
 Young blueberries grow a sponge of roots only 4-6 inches deep in their pots, putting down a deep taproot only after 4-5 years.
-Unlike most other shrubs and perennials, blueberries roots will sink into the soil as the compost is worked in by worms; most other potted plants will sit on top of the soil as the compost is worked in, and be left high and dry.
+Six inches is a great depth for spreading compost to make rich, light soil after it is worked in by worms.
+Unlike most other shrubs and perennials, blueberries roots will sink into the soil as the compost is worked in by worms; most other potted plants will sit on top of the soil as the compost is worked in and are left high and dry.

 Cover that compost with coarse mulch like ¾” nugget bark, walk-on fir bark, or pine needles, to keep it from drying out and keep the roots cool and moist.
 2 inches of leaves in the fall are probably the best mulch to maintain organic matter in the soil.
 It is vital to not let the soil be exposed to sun.
 Bark protects and insulates soil when the leaves have been pulled into it by worms.